 Term 4 - Online

 Cartel conduct is regarded as anathema to competitive markets and consumer welfare.
-Such conduct encompasses various forms of collusion or collaboration between competitors, the most serious of which involve fixing prices, diving markets, restricting output and rigging bids.
+Such conduct encompasses various forms of collusion or collaboration between competitors, the most serious of which involve fixing prices, dividing markets, restricting output and rigging bids.
 These categories of collusion have been shown to raise prices, reduce quality and choice, and stifle business responsiveness and innovation.
 They are also hard to detect, prosecute and deter.
-Tougher anti-cartel laws and sanctions have been a high priority for competition authorities for at least the last decade.
+Tougher anti-cartel laws and sanctions have been a high priority for competition authorities in recent years.
 While there is a high degree of consensus around the world as to the core tenets of the prohibitions applicable to serious cartel conduct, there is a vigorous discourse amongst authorities, practitioners, business and academics regarding the most effective approaches to sanctioning and enforcement.

 At the same time, not all agreements between business rivals are anti-competitive or detrimental to consumer welfare.
 Some, such as joint ventures or distribution agreements, may be driven by efficiencies or may be welfare-enhancing in other ways.
 Competition laws and their enforcement therefore need to distinguish between different types of conduct involving competitors based on their economic rationale and likely effects.

-This subject refreshes and expands understanding of the economic principles relevant to collusion (or horizontal restraints) that were introduced in the first subject in the course (Foundations: Competition Law & Economics).
+This subject considers the economic principles relevant to collusion (or horizontal restraints).
 Students examine critically and in-depth the main prohibitions and exemptions or defences that apply to cartel conduct and other types of collaboration between competitors.
 They explore who should be held liable for such conduct (companies and/or individuals) and what approaches are or should be taken to sanctioning (administrative and/or criminal).
 Finally, students explore and assess the effectiveness of the policies and tools that competition authorities deploy in detecting, prosecuting and deterring cartels, as well as learn about and analyse the vigorous debates that relate to private actions for damages arising out of such conduct.